Bay Roberts: The Bay Roberts Guardian (weekly newspaper) 1909-1949

 The founder of the Guardian was the late Charles Edward Russell, who was born at Bay Roberts in 1877.
 In 1909, he bought a small printing plant from Harris and Wesley Mosdell who for a number of years published a weekly newspaper called The Bay Roberts Outlook.
 On 9 July 1909, the first issue of the Guardian rolled off the man-power-driven press.
 (Part of this printing equipment was acquired from the late (Magistrate) Jabez P. Thompson, who printed a newspaper called The Vindicator at Brigus, around the start of the 20th century.)
 Just after the founding of The Guardian in Bay Roberts, the Western Union Cable Company of New York became interested in acquiring a site in Conception Bay for their Atlantic Cable Relay Station.
 The Guardian was instrumental in persuading the promoters into selecting Bay Roberts as their site.

-The Guardian also played a very conspicuous part in reporting events of the two world wars, chiefly the events pertaining to the many local volunteers in the various services.
+The Guardian also played a part in reporting the events of the two world wars, chiefly the events pertaining to the many local volunteers in the various services.
 Many headlines read: "Killed in Action", "Died of Wounds", "Missing in Action at Sea", and so on.
-Also on the lighter side were the reports of receptions on the occasion of homecomings and letters to loved ones at home, and the happy news of the Armistices.
+Other reports included receptions on the occasion of homecomings, letters to loved ones at home, and the news of the Armistices.

 Other events that made interesting headlines were: "The Loss of the Swallow" which was the story of the Coley's Point fishing vessel, The Swallow, owned and mastered by John Bowering and his crew, all from Coley's Point, who were driven to sea in the Atlantic during a hurricane in September, 1915.
 After many days adrift, they were rescued from their sinking vessel by a passing ocean liner and brought to England, and after being given up for lost, they arrived home on Christmas Eve that same year.